-- (1).
-Except as otherwise specifically ordered or limited by the Court: - (a) A general guardian or guardian of the person of a minor or incompetent shall have the right to take or provide for the custody of the person of the minor or incompetent and shall be required to care for the health, safety and welfare of such minor or incompetent and provide for their education and medical care as needed or appropriate. - (b) A general guardian or guardian of the estate or property of a minor or incompetent shall have authority to invest, manage and dispose of the property of the minor or incompetent in a prudent and reasonable manner and expend such portions of the estate, income and then principle, as he shall deem reasonably necessary for the support, care, including medical care, and education of the minor or incompetent given the size and nature of the estate and the station in life and needs of the minor or incompetent. - (c) A guardian ad litem shall have power and authority to represent a minor or incompetent's best interests in actual, threatened or contemplated litigation or other proceedings of a legal nature (other than of a criminal nature and/or under the Juvenile Code), and to employ counsel, and settle or compromise suits or claims, subject to the approval of the Court.
+(1).
+Except as otherwise specifically ordered or limited by the Court:

-- (2).
+- (a).
+A general guardian or guardian of the person of a minor or incompetent shall have the right to take or provide for the custody of the person of the minor or incompetent and shall be required to care for the health, safety and welfare of such minor or incompetent and provide for their education and medical care as needed or appropriate. - (b).
+A general guardian or guardian of the estate or property of a minor or incompetent shall have authority to invest, manage and dispose of the property of the minor or incompetent in a prudent and reasonable manner and expend such portions of the estate, income and then principle, as he shall deem reasonably necessary for the support, care, including medical care, and education of the minor or incompetent given the size and nature of the estate and the station in life and needs of the minor or incompetent. - (c) A GAL shall have power and authority to represent a minor or incompetent's best interests in actual, threatened or contemplated litigation or other proceedings of a legal nature (other than of a criminal nature and/or under the Juvenile Code), and to employ counsel, and settle or compromise suits or claims, subject to the approval of the Court. - (2).
 A guardian of any kind may petition the Court for authority to do any act about which he is uncertain of his authority, and the Court may grant such authority, after such notice and hearing, if any, as the Court may direct, if such appears to be consistent with the best interests of the minor or incompetent. - (3).
 A guardian of any kind shall stand in a fiduciary relationship to the minor or incompetent ward; shall exercise a high degree of care in managing the estate of his ward; shall derive no personal benefit of any kind from his management of the estate of his ward; and shall be civilly liable to said wards for any losses to the estate attributable to a breach of these duties.
-Action to enforce such liability may be brought by the ward or a subsequently appointed guardian on behalf of the ward within two years after the appointment of a new guardian or the removal of the incompetency or the arriving at the age of majority.
+Action to enforce such liability may be brought by the ward or a subsequently appointed guardian on behalf of the ward within two years after the appointment of a new guardian or the removal of the incompetency or the arriving at the age of majority. - (4).
+Role and duties of the GAL. - (a) The role of GAL is to represent the best interests of the minor or incompetent person.
+However, the GAL must ascertain the expressed interests of the minor or incompetent person to the extent possible and inform the Court of the expressed interests of the minor or incompetent person. - (b) The duties of the GAL include the following: - 1.
+Appear at all hearings to competently represent the best interests of the minor or incompetent person in proceedings before the Court;